bennadel/n-things-every-coldfusion-programmer/README.md

 Elevator pitch: The `cfdump` tag (and `writeDump()` function) is one of the most powerful features of ColdFusion debugging.
 Using the attributes can make it even more effective.
 Also, you can use this tag to write to the standard-out stream (`output="console"`).

+## Manually managing session cookies

+Elevator pitch: It's really easy to just set `this.sessionManagement` to `true` and start putting values in the `session` scope.
+But, this can become problematic for large sites and sites that span multiple servers.
+Manually managing session cookies opens-up a lot of new possibilities.

+## Downstream effects of mutating the `cookie` scope

+Elevator pitch: The `cfcookie` tag allows you to set cookie values.
+But, you can also set values directly on the `cookie` scope.
+And, doing so will quietly send `Set-Cookie` headers back to the browser.

+## Function and variable hoisting

+Elevator pitch: `var` and `function` declarations are hoisted, which allows you to make your code read better from top-to-bottom.
+It also means you can weave `var` declarations into `if`/`else` blocks without having to declare some nonsense variable at the top.

+## `cfloop` tag will create `variables`-scoped variables by default

+Elevator pitch: Unless you explicitly scope the `index` / `item` / `key` iteration variables in your `cfloop` tag, ColdFusion will define them on the `variable` scope.
+If done in the context of a persisted ColdFusion component, this can create a subtle memory leak.

 [97-things]: https://github.com/97-things